 Our Absinthe Verte is the only asbinthe produced in New England, and one of only a few produced in the US.
 We start with our Applejack and use an old recipe.
 Our herbs — anise, fennel, wormwood, petite wormwood, hyssop and lemon balm — are all organic and most are locally sourced.
 The final product is a light green, 130 proof spirit tasting like licorice.
-Winner of a bronze medal at the 2015 New York International Spirits Competition and declared Maine’s Best Spirit in 2016 by Down East Magazine, and silver medal winner at the 2018 San Francisco World Spirits Competition.
+Winner of a bronze medal at the 2015 New York International Spirits Competition, declared Maine’s Best Spirit in 2016 by Down East Magazine, and silver medal winner at the 2018 San Francisco World Spirits Competition.

 Tree Spirits Applejack springs from the long tradition of New England applejack.
 Once a popular drink in the American colonies, New England’s ports were flooded with molasses and rum by the mid-1800s and the apple spirit almost disappeared.
 Our applejack is distilled from our apple wine.
 We double distill the middle run to produce a drink that is aged in rum barrels which give it a golden color and a smooth finish.

 The blending of the various runs allows us to achieve a balance of body, taste and smoothness.Applejack is officially apple brandy.
 We chose to call it applejack because applejack is a historic New England name that deserves to be resurrected and polished.
 Don’t just Call it Moonshine, an article in the New York Times reflects the growing interest in the apple spirit.
 Silver medal winner at the 2012 New York International Spirits Competition.